asgunzi/Math_proofs_cardboard_paper/README.md

 (Source: see reference 1 below.)

+We begin with the modular cube unit shown above, to create the pyramidal cube of shapes.
+We will need three of them.

+Aerial view:

+With the three shapes, we can put them together to see the formula.

+Combining two pyramids:

+Combining the three of them:

+Another point of view:

 It is not easy to visualize a 3D shape.
 Having the pieces in hand can make the visualization and comprehension of the formula much easier.

 ## Suggestions